 NOTE for students admitted in November: Please review the Late Registration Billing and Payment Policy from the Cashier’s Office website.

 New Student Orientation is mandatory for all incoming students.
 Only those students who have been accepted and paid their advanced enrollment deposit ($300.00) can register for Orientation.
-Registration will open in mid-October, and all students who have paid their deposit will receive an email inviting them to register for Orientation.
+Registration is now open, and all students who have paid their deposit will receive an email inviting them to register for Orientation.

 To register for Orientation: